Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ulladulla has 70 active public transport stops, all of which are bus stops.
+Ulladulla has 69 active public transport stops, all of which are bus stops.
 These stops are served by 30 different routes that together facilitate 418 weekly passenger trips.
-The accessibility of these services is considered good, with residents on average being located 227 meters from the nearest stop.
+Residents have good access to these stops, with an average distance of 227 meters to the nearest one.
+Most residents commute outwards from Ulladulla, primarily using cars (92%).
+Walking accounts for 5% of trips.
+The area has an average vehicle ownership rate of 1.2 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport